ankitasikder/UEMK-MASK-DETECTION-COVID-UPDATES/README.md

-***This new Mask Detection System along with Covid Updates using Python is created by Ankita Sikder and also other group members special credit goes to Biswarup Bhattacharjee(@biswa2210), student of BTECH, in University of Engineering and Management, Kolkata.***
+***This new Mask Detection System along with Covid Updates using Python is created by Ankita Sikder and also other group members, student of BTECH, in University of Engineering and Management, Kolkata.***

 **Email Id: ankita.sikder14@gmail.com.**

-**Contact No: 8583939774.**

 <p align="left">
 <a href="https://facebook.com/ankita.sikder.104" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/facebook.svg" alt="biswa2210" height="30" width="40" /></a>